 Whiteness has become a dangerous cult, a religious cult even.
 This religious association with whiteness started over a century ago during the economic and social uncertainty that preceded the violence of the Great War of 1914.
 Now in the 21st century, the incumbent President of the United States is using this combination of the cult of whiteness and religious fervour to exercise perceived racial supremacy over all the citizens of America and the world.

 In America and Europe, particularly in the UK, the whiteness cult, the Anglo-centric world view, is evidenced in the historical legacies that started in imperialism, colonialism, slavery, and segregation, and today continues in the forms of ghettoisation, mass incarceration, unfettered extrajudicial executions by the police force, and militarised border controls.
-Historically, Black people have not been paid appropriate human attention by the white gaze, or the snap judgement of the white glance.
+Historically, Black people have not been paid appropriate human attention by the white gaze, or are subject to the snap judgement of the white glance.
 The white glance is a quick diagnosis – at speed – which does not analyse individually, but goes on learnt intuition that is based on historical inaccuracies.
 It’s a ‘point and shoot’ response rather than an ‘investigate and discover’ response.

 This ‘point and classify’ response to Black people is the result of white people remaining focused on perpetuating continual racial violence on Black people by incorrectly centring Blackness as undesirable, low status, criminal, dangerous, and inhuman while white bodies are generally classified – by white people – as worthy, interesting, valuable and human.

 It is my Black privilege to debunk these false Imperialist theories and properly identify my Blackness as something to be admired, and outlined so other people will see it as well.
 As Lili Loofbourow states, “Once you point it out, we’ll never miss it again.”
 The recent Black Panther film has added to the global celebration of Blackness.